Tuition & Financial Support

 How is support provided?

-*In order to hold a TA, all students must complete the CITL Graduate Teaching Academy.
-And, international students have one year from admission to be in compliance with the Policy Statement Regarding the Appointment of Non-Native English-Speaking Teaching Assistants.
-If admitted, additional information will be shared in the admissions letter to fulfill both of these requirements.
+Most doctoral students are supported by Research (RA) or Teaching assistantships (TA).
+To hold a TAship, students must complete the CITL Graduate Teaching Academy, and international students must comply with the Policy Statement Regarding the Appointment of Non-Native English-Speaking Teaching Assistants.
+If admitted, additional information will be shared in the admissions letter regarding how to fulfill both these requirements.

 These forms of financial aid generally include full tuition and partial fee waivers.
 Students will owe additional fees assessed by the University of Illinois, approximately $560 (in Fall and Spring).

-While most assistantships for PhD students are awarded by the iSchool, information about additional opportunities is available from the Assistantship Clearinghouse and the University Library.
+Most assistantships for PhD students are awarded by the iSchool (or faculty within the iSchool), information about additional opportunities is available from the Assistantship Clearinghouse and the University Library.

 What are my obligations as a research and teaching assistant?

 The Graduate Assistant Employee Orientation, which is offered through the Graduate College, provides orientation for teaching, research, graduate, and pre-professional assistants on terms of appointment, waivers, stipends and benefits.
 We expect our students to attend this orientation.
-We also require our PhD students who TA to take FERPA training.
+We also require our PhD students who work as Teaching Assistants (TAs) to take training on Family Educational Rights and Privacy Act (FERPA).